IN THE NEWS

 Strengthening Communities Through Transformational Development

-Sozo (Greek): to make well, heal, to rescue from danger; to rescue from the edge
+Sozo (Greek): to make well, heal, to rescue from danger; to save

 One of the largest obstacles to a child receiving an education in Kabul is lack of employment for their parents or caregivers.
 Sozo has built a training center in Kabul in order to provide a place where adults can come to learn new skills in order to provide for their families with dignity.